The stationary and quasi-stationary properties of neutral multi-type branching process diffusions: Quasi-stationary limit of a subcritical multi-type branching diffusion

-We have not explicitly calculated the functions $a_{ij}(x_j)$ occurring in the surface density, except to state the constraint Eq.~(\ref{choiceOfA}).
-These functions serve the purpose of ensuring that singular behaviour near the boundary of the simplex remains integrable and that the density is correctly normalised.
-For the purpose of calculating higher order moments of $X_i/X$ to $\mathcal{O}(\theta)$, and hence sampling distributions, it will turn out that in general the functions $a_{ij}(x_j)$ can be set to zero, that is, the behaviour $x_i^{a\theta - 1}$ can simply be replaced by $x_i^{-1}$.
+which is equivalent to Eqs.(\ref{gToOrderTheta}), (\ref{gSurface}) and (\ref{gLine}). \end{proof} \begin{remark} Note that $g^{\rm surface}$ and $g^{\rm line}$ are both invariant with respect to the arbitrary choice of $\theta$ in Eq.~(\ref{smallRatesGamma}). \end{remark} \begin{remark} We have not explicitly calculated the functions $a_{ij}(x_j)$ occurring in the surface density, except to state the constraint Eq.~(\ref{choiceOfA}).
+These functions serve the purpose of ensuring that singular behaviour of $g^{\rm surface}$ near the boundary of the positive $(x_i, x_j)$ quadrant remains integrable and that the density is correctly normalised.
+For the purpose of calculating higher order moments of $X_i/X$ to $\mathcal{O}(\theta)$, and hence sampling distributions, it will turn out that in general the functions $a_{ij}(x_j)$ can be set to zero, that is, the behaviour $x_i^{a\theta - 1}$ can simply be replaced by $x_i^{-1}$. \end{remark}